Automated Adaptation Strategies for Stream Learning: Discussion and Conclusions

 \section{Discussion and Conclusions}

 The core aim of this paper was to explore the issue of automating the adaptation of predictive algorithms, which was found to be a rather overlooked direction in otherwise popular area of automated machine learning.
 In our research, we have addressed this by utilising a simple, yet powerful adaptation framework, which separates adaptation from prediction, defines adaptive mechanisms and adaptive strategies, as well as allows the use of retrospective model correction.
-This adaptation framework enables the development of generic adaptation strategies, which can be deployed on any set of adaptive mechanisms, thus facilitating the automation of predictive algorithms' adaptation.
+This adaptation framework enables the development of generic automated adaptation strategies, which can be deployed on any set of adaptive mechanisms, thus facilitating the automation of predictive algorithms' adaptation.

-We have used several generic adaptation strategies, based on cross-validation on the current batch and retrospectively reverting the model to the oracle state after obtaining the most recent batch of data.
+We have used several automated adaptation strategies, based on cross-validation on the current batch and retrospectively reverting the model to the oracle state after obtaining the most recent batch of data.
 We postulate that the recently seen data is likely to be more related to the incoming data, therefore these strategies tend to steer the adaptation of the predictive model to achieve better results on the most recent available data.

-To confirm our assumptions, we have empirically investigated the merit of generic adaptation strategies \textit{XVSelect} and \textit{XVSelectRC}.
+To confirm our assumptions, we have empirically investigated the merit of automated adaptation strategies \textsc{XVSelect} and \textsc{XVSelect+RC}.
 For this purpose we have conducted experiments on 10 real and 26 synthetic datasets, exhibiting various levels of adaptation need.